buckmelton/notes/bucks-git-and-github-cheat-sheet.md

 Go to the root directory of the files you want in the repository.
 ```
 $ git init
-$ git add -A   # Adds all files except those listed in .gitignore.
+$ git add -A   # Adds all files to the staging area, except those listed in .gitignore.
                # The 'rails new' command generates a .gitignore appropriate for a Rails project.
 ```